splicebox/Alubaster/README.md

 ## Alubaster
-Detection of novel *Alu* exonization events from RNA-seq data
+Detection of novel *Alu* exonization events from RNA-seq data.

 Described in: